-- Improve overall health by increasing focus on preventing or avoiding ill-health;
+- To improve overall health by increasing focus on preventing or avoiding ill-health;

-- Introduce an innovative, fully integrated model of care that enables people to stay well and independent within their communities;
+- To introduce an innovative, fully integrated model of care that enables people to stay well and independent within their communities;

-- Invest in community, primary and social care services to support implementation of the integrated care model and improvements in care.
+- To invest in community, primary and social care services to support implementation of the integrated care model and improvements in care.

 The STP does not contain details of exactly how the STP's aims are going to be achieved, particularly the elimination of the deficit.